tonybaldwin/fo0l/README.md

 * shakes.py - graphical version of above with tkinter gui
 * shakes.php - a Shakespeare insult generator in php (released according to the terms of the GNU Affero Public License)

+There are 249,600 possible distinct insults that these will generate at this time (08.10.2014), and I keep adding more.

 ## fo0l.py